roobottom/roobottom-2016/templates/static_content/patterns_typography.md

 ## Blockquotes

 The `blockquote` tag is used for quoting another source.
-I've chosen to quote any sources inline with the quote itself, without any further tags, simply separated with an `&emdash` character.
+I've chosen to quote any sources inline with the quote itself, without any further tags, simply separated with an `emdash` character.
 This is due to there being no support for citations in Markdown.

 > Hokey religions and ancient weapons are no match for a good blaster at your side, kid.
 > -- [Han Solo](http://www.imdb.com/character/ch0000002/quotes)